Aditya090202/wc-cli/README.md

 The `wc` (word count) command in Linux is used to find out the number of lines, words, and bytes contained in a file.
 It can also be used to count the number of characters and display the length of the longest line in a file.

+Run `man wc` in your terminal for explanation and example usage

 ## Basic Usage of ccwc

 To start using this command on your local machine first run: